stechstudio/laravel-zipstream/README.md

 ```

 You might use an internal DB id for your cache name, so that the next time a user requests a zip download you can determine if one is already built and just hand it back.

+## Events

+- `STS\ZipStream\Events\ZipStreaming`: Dispatched when a new zip stream begins processing
+- `STS\ZipStream\Events\ZipStreamed`: Dispatched when a zip finishes streaming
+- `STS\ZipStream\Events\ZipSizePredictionFailed`: Fired if the predicted filesize doesn't match the final size.
+If you have filesize prediction enabled it's a good idea to listen for this event and log it, since that might mean the zip download failed or was corrupt for your user.

 ## License